netJoints/Agentic_AI_Travel_Agency_AWS_Bedrock/README_HOTEL.md

 bash# Test hotel search
 agentcore invoke '{"prompt": "Find hotels in Manhattan"}'

-# Test with amenities
+Test with amenities
 agentcore invoke '{"prompt": "Show me hotels in Boston with pool and gym"}'

-# Test with budget
+Test with budget
-agentcore invoke '{"prompt": "Hotels in San Francisco under $200 per night"}' The agent handles location parsing for major cities and neighborhoods, budget filtering, and amenity preferences.
-Ready to deploy when you are!
+agentcore invoke '{"prompt": "Hotels in San Francisco under $200 per night"}'

-Would you like to deploy this hotel agent next, or shall we create the supervisor agent to coordinate both flight and hotel searches?
+The agent handles location parsing for major cities and neighborhoods, budget filtering, and amenity preferences.

 </pre>